OpenDDS/OpenDDS/tools/dissector/README.md

      supplying the path isn't necessary unless wireshark was installed else where.

-- The newer out-of-source method, `--wireshark_cmake`, should be used if Wireshark was built using CMake, which can put "config.h" header and the Wireshark libraries somewhere other than the source tree.
+- The newer out-of-source method, `--wireshark-cmake`, should be used if Wireshark was built using CMake, which can put "config.h" header and the Wireshark libraries somewhere other than the source tree.
 Before 3.0 this was Wireshark's recommended method for Windows and macOS and can